simul/Teleport/README.md

 1. Follow [Oculus Mobile SDK software setup guide](https://developer.oculus.com/documentation/mobilesdk/latest/concepts/mobile-studio-setup-android/).
 2. [Generate an osig file](https://dashboard.oculus.com/tools/osig-generator/) for your device and place it in `client/VrProjects/Native/RemotePlayClient/assets` directory.
 3. Connect your Android device to your PC and make sure that ADB debugging is enabled and the PC is authorized.
-4. Edit `client/VrProjects/Native/RemotePlayClient/Src/Config.h` file and set `REMOTEPLAY_SERVER_IP` to the IP address of your development PC.
-5. Go to `client/VrProjects/Native/RemotePlayClient/Projects/Android` and run `build.bat` to build and deploy.
+4. Go to `client/VrProjects/Native/RemotePlayClient/Projects/Android` and run `build.bat` to build and deploy.

 ## Running